 BWCs will assist and complement officers in the performance of their duties.
-When BWC's are used to record certain enforcement activities, they can provide a valuable visual and audio record of the incident.
+When BWCs are used to record certain enforcement activities, they can provide a valuable visual and audio record of the incident.
 It is anticipated that these recordings will:

-- 1. Provide evidence regarding an incident to which the officer responded. - 2.
-Assist in report writing. - 3.
-Provide a more transparent record of encounters with law enforcement and enhance community trust. - 4.
-Hold officers accountable for their conduct and protect officers from unfounded allegations of misconduct. - 5.
+- 1. Provide an investigative record for the law enforcement agency. - 2.
+Provide evidence regarding an incident to which the officer responded. - 3.
+Assist in report writing. - 4.
+Provide a more transparent record of encounters with law enforcement and enhance community trust. - 5.
+Hold officers accountable for their conduct and protect officers from unfounded allegations of misconduct. - 6.
 Reduce litigation in the criminal justice system.